 QBism shows that the world is personal because only what you have personally observed in the world is determinate, meaning physically real and actually so.
 And that in turn means the ancient concept of the law of karma is a real phenomenon.
 This states that what goes around comes around, meaning that the actions you perform seem to happen back to you ‘out of nowhere’.
 It sounds about as unscientific as you can get, but in fact it is a direct consequence of the way this kind of reality works.

 In day-to-day reality, the things that are likely to happen are strongly constrained by all the ordinary rules of the physical world.
 In many ways the world is a fairly predictable place.
 But in the jump from this lifetime to the next none of that applies.
 With no limitations in operation, the whole of your karma takes effect in the blink of an eye.
-The version of the world you find yourself in as you arrive in your next lifetime will be the one with the most precise fit with your world hologram, otherwise it would not be you in the next lifetime.
+The version of the world you find yourself in as you arrive in your next lifetime will be the one with the most precise fit with your ‘world hologram‘, your true identity, otherwise it would not be you in the next lifetime.
 This means that all the tendencies in reality defined by your world hologram, the karma, will be perfectly expressed in the way this world works, and the kinds of things that are likely to happen to you.
 It could be a heaven or a hell.
 Scarily, every choice in life has an impact.

 This means there is an inherent morality.
 But this has none of the connotations of moral absolutism, an objective standard handed down from on high.
 The question of morality has been heavily debated ever since there have been philosophers, in other words always.
 Charles Darwin gives us a scientific view.
 We are naturally empathic beings, social animals capable of understanding others as beings like ourselves.
 He divided the effects of morality into altruism and selfishness, which he called the high moral rules and the low moral rules.
 The high are based on the impulse to prosper the other, whether or not this is to one’s own advantage.
 The low are the set of principles that one knows from education and experience one is required to conform to.

 Karma means that the things you do tend to happen back to you, so there is a basic and straightforward motivation to prosper others, and not to disadvantage or harm.
 Humanitarianism is built in.
-Low and high moral rules come to the same thing.
+Low and high moral rules become the same thing.
 The high, wanting the other to do well, becomes also the low, the rational reason for doing the right thing.
 The science tells us that living at the expense of others is directly counter to one’s own best interests.
 So a moral way of life is inherent in the structure of reality.
 In this kind of reality it is clear that egoism is potentially disastrous.
 Egoism here means not so much self-obsession but rather the belief that acting in one’s own best interests is the only criterion that matters.
 In this kind of reality, in effect, that is literally the road to hell.
 Ignoring and trampling over the needs and wellbeing of others is clocking up bad karma, and it all takes effect in the transition to the next lifetime.
 As spiritual leaders have been trying to tell us for some time, ignoring these principles is is a very bad idea.
 But there never seemed to be a really convincing logic to karma.
 Now there is.
-As stated by von Baeyer, there are deep things that our physics is urgently trying to tell us about our world.
-Clearly interactive destiny and the karma we generate are terribly important.
+As stated by Heinz von Baeyer, quoted in Quantum Theory, there are deep things that our physics is urgently trying to tell us about our world.
+Clearly interactive destiny and the karma we generate are tremendously important.

 The Quick-Start Guide and Operating Instructions